Stroke ratio: Oversquare engine examples

 Extreme oversquare engines are found in Formula One racing cars, where strict rules limit displacement, thereby necessitating that power be achieved through high engine speeds.
 Stroke ratios approaching 2.5:1 are allowed, enabling engine speeds of 18,000 rpm while remaining reliable for multiple races.

 The Ducati Panigale motorcycle engine is extremely oversquare with a bore/stroke ratio of 1.84:1.
 It was given the name "SuperQuadro" by Ducati, roughly translated as "super-square" from Italian.

 The side-valve Belgian D-Motor LF26 aero-engine has a bore/stroke ratio of 1.4:1.

 Early Mercedes-Benz M116 engines had a 92 mm bore and a 65.6 mm stroke for a 3.5 litre V8.

-Undersquare or long-stroke engine
+Undersquare

 An engine is described as undersquare or long-stroke if its cylinders have a smaller bore (width, diameter) than its stroke (length of piston travel) - giving a ratio value of less than 1:1.

 At a given engine speed, a longer stroke increases engine friction and increases stress on the crankshaft due to the higher peak piston acceleration.
 The smaller bore also reduces the area available for valves in the cylinder head, requiring them to be smaller or fewer in number.

 Undersquare engines often exhibit peak torque at lower rpm than an oversquare engine due to their smaller valves and high piston speed limiting their potential to rev higher.

-Undersquare engines have become more common lately, as manufacturers push for more and more efficient engines and higher fuel economy.